You are here

 About the Therapeutic Goods Administration

-The Department of Health, through the Therapeutic Goods Administration (TGA) is responsible for assessing whether therapeutic goods available for supply in Australia are safe and fit for their intended purpose.
+The Australian Government Department of Health, through the Therapeutic Goods Administration (TGA) is responsible for assessing whether therapeutic goods available for supply in Australia are safe and fit for their intended purpose.

 Products for which therapeutic claims are made are assessed by the TGA and entered on the Australian Register of Therapeutic Goods (ARTG).
-At 30 June 2018 there were 89,553 therapeutic goods on the ARTG.
-11,032 new products were added to the ARTG during the reporting period.
+At 30 June 2019 there were 88,788 therapeutic goods on the ARTG, including 31,987 new products added during the reporting period.
 All therapeutic goods registered on the ARTG can be lawfully manufactured and supplied in Australia and include prescription medicines, over-the-counter medicines, complementary medicines, biologicals, and medical devices.

 The TGA regulates the supply of: